cfis/activejob-locking/README.md

 ```ruby
 ActiveJob::Locking.options
 ```
 This should be updated using a Rails initializer.
-Each job class can override invidual options as it sees fit.
+Each job class can override individual options as it sees fit.

 ### Adapter